 Don’t worry, we aren’t suggesting you have to be flexible enough to do the splits for this post run yoga move!
 This move stretches your hamstrings and calves–and is known as the “Ardha Hanumanasana”.

-Tip: If want an extra stretch, trying flexing the foot in front upwards.
+Tip: If you want an extra stretch, trying flexing the foot in front upwards.

 Ever wake up to a charlie horse in your foot after an intense training run?
 This post-run yoga move can help prevent them!
 Here’s how: